Response of premixed Jet Flames to Blast Waves: Acknowledgements

-The authors are thankful to SERB - CRG (CRG/2020/000055) for financial support.
+{ The authors are thankful to SERB (Science and Engineering Research Board) - CRG: CRG/2020/000055 for financial support.
 S.B. acknowledges funding through the Pratt and Whitney Chair Professorship.
-A.A. acknowledges funding received through the PMRF Fellowship scheme.
+A.A. acknowledges funding received through the Prime Minister's Research Fellowship scheme. }